 For a long time I thought I had to be perfect to pursue what God called me to do.
 I was never one to think that I could do something great for God.
 I WAS SO WRONG!

-The reality is, only GOD is flawless.
+Only GOD is flawless.

 I had to be completely honest with myself: I will never be 100% perfect, but that’s what makes this journey beautiful.
 I always have greater to strive for.
 It took me awhile to understand that my testimony is an ongoing, triumphant story.
 When I thought about my strengths and weaknesses, I didn’t think I could be who God wanted me to be, and do what He wanted me to do.
 How can I accomplish this, I’d ask myself.
 My focus was on me and I was so wrong.
 Sometimes, we get caught looking in the mirror instead of looking towards God.
 Well, I finally looked up, and so far this short journey has been an exciting one!
 I want to share with you what God has placed on my heart: